 Winning tickets may be claimed as soon as the drawing has taken place and winning numbers and prize data from that drawing have been verified and loaded onto the retailer terminal system.
 For games with drawings that take place in Louisiana (Lotto, Easy 5, Pick 3 and Pick 4), this usually occurs between 9:45 p.m. and 10 p.m.
-For Powerball, the Lottery must have clearance from the Multi-State Lottery Association (MUSL), which oversees the game, before enabling prize payment.
+For the multstate games Powerball and Mega Millions, the Lottery must have clearance from game administrators before enabling prize payment.
 This typically occurs between midnight and 1 a.m.
 Remember, only winning tickets worth up to $600 can be paid at retailer locations.

 According to the Lottery's statute, unclaimed prize money is returned to players in the form of prizes and promotions, such as increased payouts on scratch-offs and additional second-chance promotions.

-As soon as all of the top prizes in a game have been claimed, the Lottery immediately begins the process of pulling the game from retailer shelves and closing the game.
+As soon as all of the top prizes in a game have been claimed, the Lottery immediately begins the process of pulling unsold tickets from retailer shelves and closing the game.
 Games may also be closed when all of the tickets have been substantially sold or at the discretion of the Lottery's president.

 Both the federal and state government consider winnings from all forms of gaming to be income for tax purposes.
 By law, the Louisiana Lottery must report winnings from each single ticket with a prize value over $600 to the Internal Revenue Service and the Louisiana Department of Revenue and Taxation.

 Income tax regulations require the Louisiana Lottery to withhold 25 percent federal taxes from each prize over $5,000 and 5 percent state taxes from prizes of $5,000 or more.

 A gambling income statement, W2-G, is attached to all prize payment checks of $600 or more and should be retained by winners for income tax purposes.